bobisme/vm-challenge/notes.md

 pWDWTEfURAdS
 rdMkyZhveeIv // found can
 JyDQhSbkpyns // use teleporter
-IgwnrPWuyRRN // hack the teleporter
+JhxmqOXvzQQM // teleport to beach NOT VALID!? qo8HqHOwU8Wi // access the vault

 ## Puzzles